-- In Bryson City, we ate at Jimmy Macs (good burgers/sandwiches and a wide selection of fresh, flown-in seafood), Pasqualino’s (huge portions, cute atmosphere, the best calzone Adam has ever had), River’s End Restaurant at the NOC (good chili, yummy onion rings with a tasty dipping sauce, pizza, burgers) and Soda Pop’s for ice cream, Bar-B-Que Wagon had delicious, classic Carolina-style barbecue, for pizza – Anthony’s (located right next to Nantahala Brewery) has really good food, and for a quick breakfast and great coffee, Mountain Perks!
+- In Bryson City, we ate at Pasqualino’s (huge portions, cute atmosphere, the best calzone Adam has ever had), River’s End Restaurant at the NOC (good chili, salads, yummy onion rings with a tasty dipping sauce, pizza, burgers), Soda Pop’s for ice cream, Bar-B-Que Wagon had delicious, classic Carolina-style barbecue, for pizza – Anthony’s (located right next to Nantahala Brewery) has really good food, and for a quick breakfast and great coffee, Mountain Perks!

-- In Gatlinburg, we ate at the Smoky Mountain Brewery (great craft beers, amazing burgers – Christine thought the Brewery ‘Ale’ Steak was the best steak she had ever eaten) and Calhoun’s (good pulled pork and tasty entree salads).
+- In Gatlinburg, we ate at the Smoky Mountain Brewery (house-brewed beer, amazing burgers – Christine thought the Brewery ‘Ale’ Steak was the best steak she had ever eaten) and Calhoun’s (good pulled pork and tasty entree salads).
 We also ate at Mellow Mushroom which is a chain, but definitely a good one!
-They had delicious pizza and a fun environment.
+They had delicious pizza, good beer selection, and a fun environment.
 Hungry Bear had excellent barbecue with all the trimmings.
 For a quick on-the-go breakfast, you must go to the Donut Friar.
 They have the best donuts we’ve ever eaten – lightly crisp exterior with a soft, airy interior.
 If you have time for a more leisurely breakfast, don’t miss the Pancake Pantry.
 They have Gatlinburg’s best pancakes and they make them a million different ways.
 We both got crepes and they were phenomenal!
 And lastly, for ice cream and candy – Kilwin’s.
 They had lots of creative flavors of ice cream and the candy selection was out of this world.